6 TIPS TO TEACH HEALTH ASSESSMENT IN THE CLASSROOM

-This ease of access will not only save students time and energy, but faculty, as well.
+This ease of access not only saves students time and energy, but faculty, as well.

-“I believe faculty will find this product to be something that will really enhance the student learning and will save them time in the class,” Dr. Phillips explained.
+“Faculty find that this product is something that really enhances student learning and saves them time in the class,” Dr. Phillips explained.

 Prewritten lesson plans included with HealthAssess, for example, make it easy for faculty to integrate simulations into their curricula.